PatrickGMack/tebex-front-end-task/README.md

 We would like you to create a simple front-end for a checkout using the Figma designs provided.
 In this project there are APIs that will enable you to complete the task.

-You may use whatever tools/libraries you need to help you to complete this quest!
+You may use any tools/libraries you need to help you to complete this quest!

 ### What are we looking for?